 Tyler also suggests that the real estate market itself determines success, not just your blogging skills.
 Having helpful and consistent information for long period of time tends to beat most competition and market issues.

-“Blogging is not a sort term strategy”, says Kyle Hiscock.
+“Blogging is not a short term strategy”, says Kyle Hiscock.

 The best thing to remember is to be calm and write what you know.
 Don’t put pressure on yourself to write blogs on topics that don’t interest you because it will show in your writing.
 Clients and customers don’t want to read dull material anymore thank you want to write about it.
 You are your own brand; make sure it’s a trustworthy one.